Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Methodology

 \begin{enumerate} \item InternVL3.5 uses learned positional embeddings, which restrict the size of the images it can take as input.
 To work around this limitation, when higher-resolution images are used, the model splits them into an adequate number of tiles, each equal to the size that InternVL3.5 can process, and these tiles are processed in parallel.
-In contrast, Ovis2.5 and VST make use of Rotary Position Embeddings (RoPE), which allow them to natively process images of any size up to a limit (approximately 1M pixels for VST and 2.4M pixels for Ovis2.5).
-For images that exceed this limit, the models downsize the image while retaining the aspect ratio. \item Ovis2.5 uses significantly more parameters for the projector component compared to the other two models.
+In contrast, Ovis2.5, Qwen3-VL, VST, and DriveFusionQA make use of Rotary Position Embeddings (RoPE), which allow them to natively process images of any size up to a limit.
+For images that exceed this limit, the models downsize the image while retaining the aspect ratio. \item Ovis2.5 uses significantly more parameters for the projector component compared to the other models.
 This is because it follows a different design choice.
 Instead of using a simple MLP as a projector, it first constructs a learnable visual embedding table, analogous to the text embedding table.
-The visual features from the final layer of the visual encoder are then projected into a probability distribution over this ``visual vocabulary'', and a weighted sum of the visual embeddings is computed to produce the final visual representations that are passed to the \gls{llm}. \end{enumerate}
+The visual features from the final layer of the visual encoder are then projected into a probability distribution over this ``visual vocabulary'', and a weighted sum of the visual embeddings is computed to produce the final visual representations that are passed to the \gls{llm}. \item Qwen3-VL uses multiple projectors, which explains the 100M projector parameters reported in Table \ref{models_table}, to inject visual features at different levels of granularity into the \gls{llm}.
+Specifically, in the 2B variant used in our experiments, visual features from layers 6, 12, 18, and 24 (the final layer) of the vision encoder are projected into the \gls{llm} input space, rather than relying solely on features from the final layer, which is the conventional approach.
+Incorporating early- and intermediate-layer features may help preserve fine-grained visual information that could otherwise be lost in deeper representations. \end{enumerate}

 It is also important to note that we used two different versions of the VST model, namely VST-SFT and VST-RL.
 The first is the model that only went through the supervised fine-tuning stage, while the second also went through a reinforcement learning training stage.
 We used both versions in our experiments in order to see if reinforcement learning changes the way these models encode visual information when answering very simple visual questions.